endlessm/azafea/azafea/event_processors/metrics/new-event.rst

 ========================

 The metrics event processor implements a few events.
-When it receives a request containing events it doesn't know about,t hey will get stored in the following
+When it receives a request containing events it doesn't know about, they will get stored in the following
 tables:

 * ``unknown_singular_event`` for singular metrics;